Beef brisket is cooked through in the oven with potatoes and carrots to make a delicious, tender, slow-cooked dinner.

 - Ketchup

-How to bake a brisket
+How to bake a brisket in the dutch oven

-Pat the brisket dry using a dry cloth or paper towel.
-Combine the dry rub ingredients in a small ramekin, then rub over the entire brisket.
+- Combine the dry rub ingredients in a small ramekin, then rub over the entire brisket.

-Heat the dutch oven on the stove over medium-high heat with a dash of avocado oil or preferred oil of choice—sear meat on all sides, including ends.
+- Heat the dutch oven on the stove over medium-high heat with a dash of avocado oil or preferred oil of choice—sear meat on all sides, including ends.

-Use tongs to baste the meat in the sauce before covering and placing it in the oven at 300°F for the first 2 hours.
+- Use tongs to baste the meat in the sauce before covering and placing it in the oven at 300°F for the first 2 hours.

 Serve and enjoy!
 No meal is complete without dessert!
 Be sure to finish with some double chocolate brownies or deep-dish cookie cake.